 While we hope to escape hurricanes this season, we are wise to prepare well and to educate ourselves in case an emergency occurs.
 Please do your part to keep the UCF community safe.

 You can always contact your Community Office if you have questions and we are always happy to help!
-The UCF Housing Move-in App has additional information to help you with internet setup, dining options on campus, cable setup, mail, locating housing policies, laundry info, and submitting maintenance requests.
+The UCF Housing Move-in App has additional information to help you with internet setup, dining options on campus, mail, locating housing policies, laundry info, and submitting maintenance requests.
 You may find our contact information, including Community Office phone numbers on our website contact page.

 UCF Parking services is aware of move in dates.
 Residents needing to purchase a parking decal or hangtag to park their car while living on campus can get information on purchasing a day pass, at the UCF Parking Services website.

 Flatbed hand trucks and dollies are available at Community offices.
 Follow the signs to your community office.
 There is limited equipment and we encourage families to bring their own dollies.

 For details on check-in, see our move-in day page here.